B.C. health officials to provide Thursday update on coronavirus response

-B.C. health officials are scheduled to provide their latest update on the province’s novel coronavirus response at 3 p.m.
-PT, Thursday.
+B.C. health officials are slated to provide their latest update on the province’s novel coronavirus response at 3 p.m.
+PT.

 Community Interviews with Moose FM